soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 ### Markets in Everything

-* 1500 listed under the heading “Victorian tradecards”—which, it turns out, are a nineteenth-century version of junk mail.
+* 1500 listings on ebay under the heading “Victorian tradecards”—which, it turns out, are a nineteenth-century version of junk mail.

 ### Market Design

-#### Definition

 * Market design consists of the mechanisms that organize buying and selling; channels for the flow of information; state-set laws and regulations that define property rights and sustain contracting; and the market’s culture, its self-regulating norms, codes, and conventions governing behavior.